 8. Misleading financial statements:

-Ghost assets definitely include in the compliance of an organization’s balance sheet and finance, affecting its overall impact.
+An asset that is missing definitely includes in the compliance of an organization's balance sheet and finance, affecting its overall impact.

 The inaccuracy in your balance sheet, statements, and financial reports will create a difficult situation in the development of capital expenditure projections and budget for future years.